StacieL/doc/docs/DeployInHouse-RegisterAppleDeveloperEnterprise-Program.md

 ![alt-text](assets/deploy-in-house/Register-developer-4D-for-iOS.png)

 ## STEP 6.
-ENROLL IN THE APPLE DEVELOPER ENTERPRISE PROGRAM
+Enroll in the Apple Developer Enterprise Program

 * You can sign up for the Apple Developer Enterprise Program [here](https://developer.apple.com/enroll/enterprise/).
 * Click on the Start your Enrollment button.